Skip to Content

 Edit an endpoint via the Settings tab

-Each section tracks its own dirty state — a small dot appears on the section name in the sidebar when you have unsaved changes there, and a top-of-page banner reminds you to save before navigating away.
+Each section tracks its own dirty state.
+A small dot appears on the section name in the sidebar when you have unsaved changes there, and a top-of-page banner reminds you to save before navigating away.

 What you can change post-creation